Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 These are just a few examples.

-The development of second and third generation biomass is one example of this.
+The development of second and third generation biomass are examples of new developments for biomass derived energy sources.

-Another example might be additional regulations and requirements on fossil fuel power plants (like coal power plants), that might increase the cost of production in order to decrease carbon emissions and environmental pollution.
+Another example regarding fossil fuels might be additional regulations and requirements on fossil fuel power plants (like coal power plants), that might increase the cost of production in order to decrease carbon emissions and environmental pollution.

 Biofuels vs Petroleum